 - Compromise by offering your dog vegan treats, and integrating a few meat-free meals per month, while still providing meat-based protein the rest of the time for a balanced omnivorous diet.

 With lots of research and careful preparation of meals, it is possible to get dogs all of the nutrients they need without meat.
 For dogs with particularly sensitive stomachs or serious allergies, a vegetarian or vegan diet, under the supervision of a veterinarian, can be life-saving.
-But for the vast majority of dogs, it’s safer and more reliable to feed an omnivorous diet with meat-based proteins.
+Just be sure to consult with experts before you take this route.